EqualityAI/EqualityML/README.md

 The fundamental idea behind fair ML is to:
 * Determine potential sources of bias also known as (a.k.a) sources of harm;
-* Quanitfy a measure of fairness (a.k.a a fairness metric) offsetting that bias;
+* Quanitfy a measure of fairness (a.k.a a fairness metric) targeting that bias;
 * Use that fairness metric to evaluate, monitor, and affect your final model selection; and, </br>
   >>
   * <i> Unlike model performance metrics (e.g., loss, accuracy, etc.), fairness metrics affect your final model selection by creating parity (i.e., equality) on appropriate fairness metrics before model deployment.</i>